if-not-nil/lung/README.md

 - the message format is strict and standardized for each version, and once, maturity is achieved, has to be backwards-compatible
 - registration is handled by the administrator
 - a server could change its IP at any time and may even be viable to host on a dynamic IP
+- (in the future) a modular composition, refer to the bottom of the page

 # protocol:
 any message can be sent between an anonymous user (a), a server (s), and an authenticated user (u). later, the connections are referred to as a2s, u2s, s2s, etc...